-By sharing too much on social media or trusting too easily when some stranger calls to tell you your computer has a problem, or by reaching out to the wrong people in times of technological crisis because you’re panicking, the biggest risk of all comes back to you.
+By sharing too much on social media, trusting too easily when some stranger calls telling you your computer has a problem, or reaching out to the wrong people in times of technological crisis, the biggest risk of all comes back to you.

 And that’s great!

-Now, why, after what might seem like gloom and doom about all the ways that our privacy can be compromised, am I so excited to point the finger at you?
+Now, why, after all that gloom and doom about how our privacy can be compromised, am I so excited to point the finger at you?